Sirs0ri/PersonalAssistant/README.md

 - [ ] increase performance of the receiver
 - [X] send commands to devices using 433MHz signals
 - [X] react to incoming 433MHz signals
+- [ ] Cache current status of devices and send commands accordingly (Devices which will be toggled first, those that are already on/off last)
 - http://www.princetronics.com/how-to-read-433-mhz-codes-w-raspberry-pi-433-mhz-receiver/

 #### Chromecast